 commandTimeout to 120 seconds, to let the data layer to wait for that time before throwing exception.
 If that attribute is missing, SqlDataProvider will use the default value (30 seconds), as configured by

-It’s worth noting that this configuration is new in Commerce 9.24 (and this is one of the reason why you should use the latest version)
+This configuration is new in Commerce 9.24 (and this is one of the reason why you should use the latest version)

 You might ask, why not configure to a much higher value by default.
 What’s the drawback of that.
 Well, the queries, in general, are meant to be fast.
 If they take a longer time than expected (30 seconds), it means that something has gone wrong.
 Either the queries are ineffective (bad conditions, no or useless indexes), or the SQL Server is overloading, … The reason to have a 30 seconds timeout is to make sure those issues visible as early as possible, instead of hiding them until everything explodes.